 Artworks & Monuments &

 Exhibits Civic Regalia Memorials Total

 Cost or Valuation £000 £000 £000 £000

+1 April 2018 2,023 605 576 3,204

+Revaluations (to RRA) 1,005 (427) 0 579

+31 March 2019 3,028 178 576 3,783

+Cost or Valuation

 1 April 2017 2,023 605 576 3,204

 31 March 2018 2,023 605 576 3,204

-Cost or Valuation

-1 April 2016 2,023 605 576 3,204

-31 March 2017 2,023 605 576 3,204

-Archives - In keeping with Council policy (Note 35 m) these assets are not included in the Council's Balance Sheet.
+Archives - In keeping with Council policy (Note 35 m), these assets are not included in the Council's Balance Sheet.
 Council records preserved in the Archives include original signed minutes and accounts, high level strategies, policies and reports, statutory registers (e.g. Building Standards Register), building plans, school records, legal documents (e.g. compulsory purchase records), records of landfill and contaminated waste sites, burial registers and plans, records of civic events, corporate identity and branding.
 In addition, the Council preserves records of historical or research interest that have been donated by local families, businesses and organisations such as the Lion Foundry Co Ltd, J&J Hay Boatbuilders, Gartshore Estate Papers, and West of Scotland Football Club.

 Artworks and Exhibits - Much of the Council's artwork collection is located at the Lillie Art Gallery, which houses around 450 works including paintings, prints, drawings and a small collection of sculpture and ceramics.
 Since the Gallery opened in 1962, the founding bequest of artworks from Robert Lillie has been developed to form a collection of Scottish art dating from the 1880s to the present day.
+These were revalued at 31 March 2019.

-Collections include work from several of the 'Glasgow Boys' and the Scottish Colourists (incl.
-Francis Cadell and Leslie Hunter), as well as renowned works by Joan Eardley.
+Collections include work from several of the 'Glasgow Boys' and the Scottish Colourists (including Francis Cadell and Leslie Hunter), as well as renowned works by Joan Eardley.

 The Auld Kirk Museum reflects the rich history of the local area, from Roman artefacts to innovations of the 20th century, and houses around 13,000 objects that reveal the social, industrial and everyday activities of people who lived or worked in East Dunbartonshire.
-Some highlights of the collection are: watercolour by Robert Macaulay Stevenson; counter advert for Sister Laura's Baby Food; Kirkintilloch Temperance Society cup and saucer; and a K6 red Telephone Kiosk.
+Some highlights of the collection are watercolour by Robert Macaulay Stevenson; counter advert for Sister Laura's Baby Food; Kirkintilloch Temperance Society cup and saucer; and a K6 red Telephone Kiosk.

-Civic Regalia - The Council holds 29 chains of office relating to the current and predecessor authorities.
+Civic Regalia - The Council holds 29 chains and medals of office relating to the current and predecessor authorities.
 A small number of these items are worn by office bearers at ceremonial and civic events.
+These were also revalued at 31 March 2019.